sveltejs/language-tools/packages/svelte-check/README.md

-# Check your code with Svelte-Check
+# Check your code with svelte-check

 Provides diagnostics for things such as